 "Women themselves try to undermine and discredit those of us who make decisions that differ from the norm."

-What surprised Cambridge Professor Victoria Bateman was not the amount of criticism she received, but how much of that criticism came from women.
+What surprised Cambridge University lecturer Victoria Bateman was not the amount of criticism she received, but how much of that criticism came from women.

 She opposes Denmark's newly-passed